Water Conservation Tips

 - When shopping for a new appliances, consider one offering cycle and load size adjustments.

 - Time your shower to keep it under 5 minutes.
-You’ll save up to 1000 gallons a month.
+You will save up to 1000 gallons a month.

 - Install low-volume toilets.

 - Put food coloring in your toilet tank.
 If it seeps into the toilet bowl, you have a leak.
-It’s easy to fix, and you can save more than 600 gallons a month.
+It is easy to fix, and you can save more than 600 gallons a month.

 - Plug the bathtub before turning the water on, then adjust the temperature as the tub fills up.